annamonkman/sei-project-one/README.md

 *	Git
 *	GitHub
 *	Procreate on iPad
+* Adobe Photoshop
+* VSCode

 ## Brief
 The idea of Frogger is to guide a family of frogs across a road, and a river to their homes at the top of the screen.
 To make things more challenging there are numerous moving obstacles that the frogs must avoid to reach their destination.
-The game must be playable for one player and the obstacles should be auto generated.
+The game must be playable for one player and the obstacles should be auto generated. </br>
 I wanted to give the game my own twist so chose to feature a snail instead of a frog, with the goal to help the snail get across a post-apocalyptic-esque wasteland with rats instead of cars and crisp packets and dried twigs for the boards.

 ## Process

-### Day 1 Fri 19: Plan
+### Day 1: Plan
 Being new to JavaScript I wanted to keep my game simple and focus on meeting the brief requirements as well as I could.
 I started by wireframing the visuals and pseudo-coding the MVP.
 My MVP was to move one snail across the grid to the pipes at the top, with start game, restart game, win and lose functionality and collisions.
 I planned my time so that I would aim to reach the MVP after 5 days then have 2 days remaining for bugs and styling.